 Part (a): The first part of your assignment is to compare your predicted positions of the "wand" with the positions estimated by OptiTrack during the first 10 seconds of the data set.
-Note, the OptiTrack estimates the absolute position and orientation, while the Rodriguez equation gives you the displacement between frames.
+Note, the OptiTrack estimates the absolute position and orientation, while the Rodriguez or quaternion approaches gives you the displacement between frames.
 To compare the two: